xieyuheng/fidb-zero/docs/manual/03-the-http-api.md

   is to an existing file (instead of a directory).

-  For `kind=data`, since it is the most used use case of our system, we view it as the default when `kind` is omitted, when the given `path` does not exist or the given path is to a directory.
+  For `kind=data`, since it is the most used use case of our system, when `kind` is omitted, and the given `path` does not exist or the given path is to a directory, we view it as `kind=data`.

 Beside the file content,
 we also want to read metadata of a file,